 Test 1: Standard externalization with traditional technique - 6mm of blood in the catheter.

-Test 2: Vascular Access Button™ with no finger pressure - 3mm of blood in the catheter.
+Test 2: Vascular Access Button™ without positive pressure technique - 3mm of blood in the catheter.

 Test 3: VAB™ with positive pressure technique - no blood in the catheter.